1jour1vin

 About the wine:

-The 2018 Pouilly-Fuissé Au Vignerais also performs well, unfolding in the glass with aromas of citrus zest, pear, and fresh peach.
+The 2018 Pouilly-Fuissé Au Vignerais also performs well, unfolding in the glass with aromas of citrus oil, pear, and fresh peach.
 Dense, silky, and enveloping, it is elegant and precise, while remaining beautifully balanced.
 This south-facing vineyard was harvested on August 29.

 About the estate: